caseycs/php-error-handler/README.md

 For cli we are going to write all errors to common web error log `/var/log/php-errors-fpm.php` **including** environment - url, referer, get, post, cookies, session etc.
 Also we want to write environment for uncatchable errors - which are handled by `register_shutdown_function`.

+## Drawbacks

+Fatal errors, which are not handled by `set_error_handler` and are caught only by `register_shutdown_function` appear in error log twice - first time as native php error, and second one - as our custom message with environment info.
+Anybody known how to fix this?